CUNY-CL/yoyodyne/README.md

         to be reasonably exhaustive.
     -   There is little need for data preprocessing; it works with TSV files.
--   It has support for using features to condition decoding, with architecture-specific code to handle this feature information.
+-   It has support for using features to condition decoding, with architecture-specific code to handle feature information.
 -   🚧 UNDER CONSTRUCTION 🚧: It has exhaustive test suites.
 -   🚧 UNDER CONSTRUCTION 🚧: It has performance benchmarks.
 -   🚧 UNDER CONSTRUCTION 🚧: Releases are made regularly.
+-   It uses validation accuracy (not loss) for model selection and early stoppping.

 ## Install